 8. The great indoors

-With a full-time job and an ever busy diary I look forward to spending time at home.
+With a full-time job and an ever-busy diary, I look forward to spending time at home.
 Simple things like a hot chocolate, a good book and a cashmere blanket are enough to help me unwind.
-So when it’s cold outside why not spend an entire weekend hibernating with some old films and tasty treats.
+So, when it’s cold outside why not spend an entire weekend hibernating with some old films and a few tasty treats.

 9. Learn something new

-Learning a new skill is always a good idea and the New Year is a perfect time to book.
-So if you fancy learning to ballroom dance or to speak another language then wander over to Google and see what courses you can find.
+Learning a new skill is always a good idea and the new year is a perfect time to indulge.
+If you fancy learning to ballroom dance or to speak another language then wander over to Google and see what courses you can find.
+More: the importance of trying new things.

 10. A New Year is for new adventures